andreacdc/DS-project-1/README.md

-# DS-project-1
+# airbnb_price_analysis_and_prediction.ipynb

-## 📌 Overview
-This project explores a dataset using Python and basic data science techniques.
+Exploratory analysis of Airbnb listing prices and a simple machine learning model to predict nightly prices using Random Forest.

-## 🧰 Tools Used
+🧰 Tools Used
-- Python
-- Jupyter Notebook
+-Python, Jupyter Notebook
-- pandas
-- matplotlib
+-pandas, matplotlib
+-scikit-learn

-## 🔍 What I Did
+🔍 What I Did
-- Loaded and cleaned the dataset
-- Explored key patterns and trends
-- Created simple visualisations
+-Cleaned and explored Airbnb listing data
+-Built and evaluated a Random Forest regression model for price prediction

-## 💡 What I Learned
+💡 What I Learned
-- How to work with real-world messy data
+Working with messy real-world data
-- Basic exploratory data analysis
-- How to present findings clearly
+-Building and evaluating regression models -Communicating insights clearly